sangdth/sangdth/README.md

-## Hi, nice to meet you 👋 I'm a Software Engineer turned Founder.
+# Hi, nice to meet you 👋

 [![Gmail Badge](https://img.shields.io/badge/-sang@dang.to-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:sang@dang.to)](mailto:sang@dang.to)
 [![Linkedin Badge](https://img.shields.io/badge/-sangdth-0072b1?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/sangdth/)](https://www.linkedin.com/in/sangdth/)

 I enjoy creating digital products, trying out new ideas, and passing on the knowledge I gain to others.

-This is the reason behind my creation of [Sieutoc Platform](https://github.com/websitesieutoc/platform), a Nextjs Starter Kit meant to facilitate a quicker SaaS launch.

-I hope the boilerplate and other materials I created will help you in reaching your goals.
+This joy is the driving force behind my creation of a collection of starter templates and the development of open-source, self-hosted applications.
+I hope that the materials I've created will act as catalysts, accelerating you toward your objectives quickly and effectively.

-## Things I build:
+## Projects:

+- [**SyvaHire**](https://github.com/websitesieutoc/syva), a self-hosted app that allows you chat with interview videos, help your company know candidates better.
-- [**Pika Menu**](https://pika.menu/), a micro SaaS app thats help restaurant owners can turn their Google Sheets file into digital menus effortlessly.
+- [**Pika Menu**](https://pika.menu/), a micro SaaS app thats help restaurants turn their Google Sheets files into digital menus effortlessly.
+- [Sieutoc Platform](https://github.com/websitesieutoc/platform), a Nextjs Starter Kit meant to facilitate a quicker SaaS launch.
+- [**Ninjutsu**](https://github.com/websitesieutoc/ninjutsu), [**Taijutsu**](https://github.com/websitesieutoc/taijutsu) and [**Genjutsu**](https://github.com/websitesieutoc/genjutsu), 3 highly opiniate starter templates that cover most of your needs.
 - To be continued.